taman0753/Build-Test-Deploy/README.md

  Now,
 1)	Get a Deployment Token- Run the command “surge token” from cmd/bash and save the token for future use.

-2)	 Setup 2 secrets in your repository secrets tab
+2)For now , Setup 2 secrets in your repository secrets tab (You will be setting-up more secrets later)

 SURGE_TOKEN -> Your Surge Token from cmd